nafeesahyounis/expenses-management-tutorial-python/tutorial.md

 ## Start

-Below is a diagram that outlines the flow of the program.
+Below is a diagram that outlines the main program loop.

 ![start](images/def-start.png)